Lifeway Foods

-Lifeway Foods is an Illinois based health food company founded in 1986 that sells kefir.
+Lifeway Foods is an Illinois-based health food company founded in 1986.
+They are a leading U.S. supplier of kefir and fermented probiotic products to support the microbiome.

 History

 Lifeway Foods was founded by Michael Smolyansky, a Ukrainian Jewish immigrant who arrived in the United States from Kyiv, Ukraine, USSR, in 1976.

 During a trip to West Germany, Michael and his wife, Ludmila Smolyansky, realized the kefir sold at a tradeshow was not sold in the United States and decided to start producing it.

-The company opened its first plant in Skokie, Illinois and continuously grew its operations, eventually turning public.
-After Michael's death in 2002, his daughter, Julie Smolyansky, took on the role of CEO.
+The company went public and debuted on the NASDAQ exchange in 1988.
+They opened their first plant in Skokie, Illinois, a year later.
+The company began to grow by expanding its product lines and increasing its distribution.

+After Michael's death in 2002, his daughter, Julie Smolyansky, took over and became the youngest female CEO of a publicly held firm at the age of 27.
+Since that time, Julie has grown Lifeway’s annual revenues from $12 million in 2002, to over $119 million in 2021.
+Now, Lifeway estimates it occupies 95 percent of the U.S. market in kefir, which the company has helped turn from a niche health-food product to a formidable player in the surging global market for yogurt and other cultured-milk products.

 Products

 Lifeway's flagship product is kefir.
 Lifeway sells it in several varieties, including low-fat, non-fat, Greek, organic, and low-carb varieties, as well as these in several different flavors.
-The company also produces farmer cheese resembling Eastern-European style tvorog and Lifeway Oat, a probiotic Oat milk designed to support the gut.
+The company also produces farmer cheese resembling Eastern-European style tvorog and Lifeway Oat, a probiotic oat milk designed to support the gut.